shakibECE/Oracle-Project/README.md

-# Oracle-Project
-Auto Insurance Management System
+This is an Oracle-Project on Auto Insurance Management System